Tinkerforge/esp32-firmware/software/lib-builder/README.md

 Ignore this if you only want to build/modify firmwares!
 This is only relevant if you want to build updates for https://github.com/Tinkerforge/arduino-esp32.

-(Skip to "Setup lib builder" if on debian-esque distribution)
+(Skip to "Install required packages" if on debian-esque distribution)

 ### Create container
 (see https://wiki.archlinux.org/title/systemd-nspawn#Create_a_Debian_or_Ubuntu_environment)